tracking-exposed/experiments-data/silver/README.md

 ### content check

-using the file "Media and Influences.ods(.zip)" the sources has been extracted and put in pages.json(.zip)
+using the file "Media and Influences.ods(.zip)" the sources has been verified.

   * some posts had not the displayName and pageName properly extracted, this was happening on `album`, now is fixed.